RavenEsc/B2B-JavaScriptProject/README.md

   - birthday is birthday, using type 'date'.

-- [ ] You have to write a function called “dateDiff” that accepts one date parameter and returns the number of days between the birthday provided and the current date.
+- [ x ] You have to write a function called “dateDiff” that accepts one date parameter and returns the number of days between the birthday provided and the current date.

-- [ ] Create an “Accept” button to execute your functions and create the following output:
+- [ x ] Create an “Accept” button to execute your functions and create the following output:

-- [ ] If the UserID does not pass your verification, then print “Invalid UserID” to the Display window.
+- [ x ] If the UserID does not pass your verification, then print “Invalid UserID” to the Display window.

-- [ ] If the fname, lname, or birthday fields are left empty then print “Invalid fname” etc…
+- [ x ] If the fname, lname, or birthday fields are left empty then print “Invalid fname” etc…

-- [ ] Print “fname lname you have been breathing for ### days!” where ### is the number returned by your dateDiff() function.
+- [ x ] Print “fname lname you have been breathing for ### days!” where ### is the number returned by your dateDiff() function.
 Remember to convert milliseconds to days and only return the integer (whole) number of days.

-- [ ] If the number of days is less than (365*18) then print “You are probably not old enough to take this class!”
+- [ x ] If the number of days is less than (365*18) then print “You are probably not old enough to take this class!”

-- [ ] Use document.getElementById().innerHtml to display results and information messages on the Display window.
+- [ x ] Use document.getElementById().innerHtml to display results and information messages on the Display window.

 - [ x ] Create a "For loop” that loops 20 times and uses code similar to: